sanyaaaa14/DSA-Java-Journal/Arrays/Missing Number/problem.md

 ---

 ## Intuition 2 (Optimal Using Sum Formula)
-A more efficient solution comes from the observation that the sum of numbers from `0` to `n` can be directly calculated using the formula:
+A more efficient solution comes from the observation that the sum of numbers from 0 to n can be directly calculated using the formula:

-\[
+$$
 \text{totalSum} = \frac{n \times (n+1)}{2}
-\]
+$$

 The missing number is simply the difference between the `totalSum` and the sum of the elements present in the array.